frappe/erpnext_price_estimation/README.md

 Customize the print format if needed and generate the document.

 ### 3. Changing the masters
-New modules,Estimation Process, Estimation Document  can be added as required.
+New modules,Estimation Process, Estimation Document  can be added and modified as required.

 Modules:
 ![new_module](https://github.com/frappe/erpnext_price_estimation/assets/27720465/cdcaf4e8-87d0-40bc-ac8f-0116bb0a4b25)